gustavo-hms/almoxarife/README.md

 # Almoxarife

-Almoxarife is a fast plugin manager for the [Kakoune editor](https://kakoune.org/).
+Almoxarife is a fast command line plugin manager for the [Kakoune editor](https://kakoune.org/).
 Different from other plugin managers (like [kak-bundle](https://codeberg.org/jdugan6240/kak-bundle)), it's not itself a Kakoune's plugin but an external executable.
 You describe your plugins in a configuration file and Almoxarife installs and updates them in parallel.

 ## Features